gene-git/dmarc_report/README.md

 ### New

  - tls-rpt
-   New tool to generate report for MTA-STS TLS reports.
-See README-mta-sts.md
+   New tool to generate report for TLS reports for MTA-STS or DANE.
+See README-tls.md

 ### Interesting